 - 7.2.1 Publicity takes many forms, including:

 - Leaflets

 - Posters

 - Press Releases / Articles

 - Advertisements

 - Intranet or Internet media

 - 7.2.2 It is imperative that all available forms are optimised to promote an anti-fraud culture throughout the organisation and to the public.
-However, great care is needed to ensure that publicity in relation to anti-fraud work is positive and does not undermine the service or reinforce the negative perceptions of this area of work.

-- 7.2.3 Thus publicity needs to focus on 3 key areas :

-- a.
-Proactive work of Anti-Fraud services, e.g. a day in the life of a Fraud Investigator;

-- b.
-Specific Cases pursued by Anti-Fraud services, e.g. specific prosecutions / convictions sought;

-- c.
-Reactive responses to Media enquiries.
+However, great care is needed to ensure that publicity in relation to anti-fraud work is positive and does not undermine the service or reinforce the negative perceptions of this area of work. - 7.2.3 Thus, publicity needs to focus on 3 key areas: - Proactive work of Anti-Fraud services, such as a day in the life of a Fraud Investigator - Specific Cases pursued by Anti-Fraud services, such as specific prosecutions or convictions sought - Reactive responses to Media enquiries